-During her time as a student at University of Kansas, Shannon served as a Resident Assistant at Hashinger Hall during its last year in the original building, a role and community she fell in love with.
-Working at KU Student Housing helped her lean into natural empathy skills, and an ability to lead by way of compassionate connection.
-Being an RA laid an early foundation for Shannon’s career in direct service and advocacy work.
-She later moved to Brooklyn after spending two life-changing summers in upstate New York at Camp Fiver, the flagship program of Fiver Children’s Foundation in NYC.
-During her first non-profit job, Shannon had the opportunity to learn what community building and empowerment could look like for young people surviving so many injustices.
-As a Program Director for Fiver’s "LEAD" teen campers, she helped facilitate dialogue on equity, privilege, and social responsibility in leadership.
-Of course, she also loved to teach classic camp activities like fishing, canoeing, crafts, and backpacking.
+Lucky to be educated by schools throughout Douglas County’s 2nd District, Shannon is a proud alumnus of New York & Broken Arrow Elementary Schools and Billy Mills Middle School where she got to know Principal Blackbird, who opened her eyes to the full and truthful history of Haskell Indian Nations University with education, cultural awareness and opportunities for service on their campus.
+She graduated Lawrence High in 2003, having served 2 years as Class President & Editor-in-Chief of The Budget during her senior year.
+During her time as a student at University of Kansas, Shannon served as a Resident Assistant at Hashinger Hall, a role that helped her lean into her natural empathy skills and an ability to lead by way of compassionate connection.
+Being an RA laid an early foundation for a career in social justice and advocacy work.
+She later moved to Brooklyn after spending 2 life-changing summers in upstate New York at Camp Fiver, which gave her the opportunity to learn what community building and empowerment could look like for ethnically diverse young folks who were surviving varied injustices in their home communities.
+As "LEAD" Program Director for the teen campers, she helped facilitate dialogue on equity & social responsibility in leadership.
+Shannon also loved teaching classic camp activities like fishing, canoeing, crafts, and environmentalism.

 Baldwin City, City of Eudora, City of Lawrence (Southeast), Eudora Township, Grant Township, Palmyra Township, and Wakarusa Township (East).

 County Commission Districts in the City of Lawrence Map

 Please feel free to contact Commissioner Shannon Reid at firstname.lastname@example.org or 785-331-9635.